Helena Kaut-Howson

-Helena Kaut-Howson is a British theatre director.
+Helena Kaut-Howson (born 1940) is a Polish-born British theatre director.

 Early life and education

-Helena Kaut-Howson was born (as Helena Kaut) in 1940 in Lviv, which was then in Poland.She is a child Holocaust survivor.
+Helena Kaut-Howson was born (as Helena Kaut) in Lviv, a Polish city which was recently forcibly incorporated into Soviet Union.
+She is a child Holocaust survivor.
 She grew up in Wrocław, Poland.
 Her training as a director was first at the Polish State Theatre School and then at the Royal Academy of Dramatic Art.

 Career

 Kaut-Howson originally worked as an actor in the 1950s, at the Jewish Theatre, Warsaw.
 She had to leave Poland after marrying a British man who was the son of an admiral working for NATO, and came to the United Kingdom then.
 She worked in the 1960s in direction at the Royal Court Theatre.
 She has directed in Israel at the Jerusalem Community Theatre, the Habima Theatre and Cameri Theater.
 Other work as director outside the UK includes at Monument-National in Canada and the Gate Theatre in Dublin.
 She has also worked with Scena Polska UK at the Polish Social and Cultural Association in London.

 Kaut-Howson was artistic director of Theatr Clwyd in Wales between 1992 and 1995.
 The Board decided not to renew her contract, despite the financial and critical success Clwyd had under her leadership.

 There was disagreement between Kaut-Howson and the theatre management about her production of The Miser at the Royal Exchange, Manchester in 2009.

 Kaut-Howson has taught at the Royal Academy of Dramatic Art (RADA) and at the London Academy of Music and Dramatic Art.

 Some of the plays she has directed are her own adaptations.
 This includes Faithful Ruslan, which she adapted from the book by Georgi Vladimov.